Reviewing ICON Public Limited Company (ICLR)'s and Thermo Fisher Scientific Inc. (NYSE:TMO)'s results | New Business Observer

 |5.3%

-ICON Public Limited Company’s current beta is 0.59 and it happens to be 41.00% less volatile than Standard & Poor’s 500.
-Thermo Fisher Scientific Inc.’s 1.11 beta is the reason why it is 11.00% more volatile than Standard & Poor’s 500.
+ICON Public Limited Company has a beta of 0.59 and its 41.00% less volatile than Standard and Poor’s 500.
+Thermo Fisher Scientific Inc.’s 11.00% more volatile than Standard and Poor’s 500 volatility due to the company’s 1.11 beta.

 Analyst Recommendations

-The next table highlights the delivered recommendations and ratings for ICON Public Limited Company and Thermo Fisher Scientific Inc.
+The following table delivered below contains the ratings and recommendations for ICON Public Limited Company and Thermo Fisher Scientific Inc.

 |Sell Ratings